DPDK/dpdk/doc/guides/testpmd_app_ug/run_app.rst

     Disable check on link status when starting/stopping ports.

+*   ``--disable-device-start``

+    Do not automatically start all ports.
+This allows testing configuration of rx and tx queues before device is started for the first time.

 *   ``--no-lsc-interrupt``

     Disable LSC interrupts for all ports, even those supporting it.